How to Get the Most Out of Practice

-- Before your first practice, review the safety rules below (Below)
+- Before your first practice, review the safety rules below (page 3)

 - Print out the course map and exercises in advance; they are posted weekly on the ARFF website (Sunday at noon preceding the Wed practices).
 Think about how best to use the setup for your dog.
 In most cases, a course or exercise will contain cones marked for novice level and for a more advanced level.
 When the field is set up as a full course, practices run like a trial, where you can walk the course and change jump heights according to the dogs attending practice.
 If a full course is too complicated for you and your dog, consider practicing it in small parts as an exercise when it is your turn, rather than all at once.
 Exercises generally are designed for all levels, and the handler can choose to practice all or parts of the sequence.

 - Bring a leash or a crate to contain your dog while the course is being built and when other dogs are practicing.

 - If you have a mentor, try to be at practice at the same time.
 If that’s not possible, any ARRFer will be happy to answer questions at the field.
 Don’t be shy.

 - And don’t forget plenty of water, treats, and poop bags.

 - Even if your dog has visited the field before (for evaluation), with a whole new set of dogs, he will feel this is an entirely new—and distracting—place.
 For your first few times at practice, relax your expectations.